matbloch/coding_quickstarter/Web/Amazon/Networking.md

 - **Route Tables:** Contains a set of routes that define where packets will be redirected to
 - **Internet Gateway:** Allows communication between
 - **NAT Gateway:** Allow instances in the private subnet to make outbound connections to the internet
-- **AWS Private Link:** Allows connections to AWS services (e.g. for fetching docker images from ECR).
+- **VPC Endpoints / AWS Private Link:** Allows private connections to AWS services (e.g. for fetching docker images from ECR).
 Alternative to linking the private subnet to a NAT Gateway.
 - **Gateway Endpoints**:
   - https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html